What Is IgA Nephropathy? Causes, Symptoms, and Diagnosis

 Written by Emily Wagner, M.S.

-Your immune system does its best to protect you again infections from bacteria and viruses, but sometimes it makes mistakes.
-IgA nephropathy is one example of what happens when your immune system ends up doing more harm than good.
+Your immune system does its best to protect you from infections with bacteria and viruses, but sometimes it makes mistakes.
+Immunoglobulin A nephropathy (IgAN) is one example of what happens when your immune system ends up doing more harm than good.
 This kidney disease is caused by collections of proteins known as antibodies that form in the kidneys, leading to inflammation and damage.

-In this article, we’ll cover what IgA nephropathy is, what causes it, and what symptoms to look out for.
+In this article, we’ll cover what IgAN is, what causes it, and what symptoms to look out for.
 We’ll also go over how your doctor or nephrologist (a physician specializing in kidney diseases) diagnoses it.
 The sooner you receive a diagnosis and begin treatment, the better your chances of preventing chronic kidney disease, end-stage renal disease, or even kidney failure.

 What Is IgA Nephropathy?